jomjol/AI-on-the-edge-device-docs/docs/Installation.md

 ![](img/main.jpg){: style="width:200px"}
 ![](img/size.png){: style="width:200px"}

+!!!
+Warning
-**:bangbang: Attention**: the focus of the OV2640 needs to be adjusted, as it is normally set from ~40cm to infinity.
+    The focus of the OV2640 needs to be adjusted, as it is normally set from ~40cm to infinity.
 In order to get an image that is big enough, it needs to be changed to about 10cm.
 Therefore the sealing glue on the objective ring needs to be removed with a scalpel or sharp knife.
 Afterwards the objective can be rotated clockwise until the image is sharp again.

 ![](img/focus_adjustment.jpg){: style="width:200px"}